-Tenant’s that pay rents late can be burden to a property owner.
+Tenants that pay rent late can be a burden to a property owner.
 Property expenses continue, regardless.
-Property tax, mortgages and utility bills all continue and a property owner doesn’t have the luxury, that some tenants feel they have, to pay their obligations late.
+Property tax, mortgages, and utility bills all continue and a property owner doesn’t have the luxury, that some tenants feel they have, to pay their obligations late.

-As a Philadelphia Property Management Company, we are at the frontline in respects to tenant rent payments.
-In fact its rare that a property owner ever knows or is affected by a late rent payment as its our problem to resolve and not theirs.
-That said, late rent payments are rare for us these days as our tenant selection abilities has evolved as we have evolved as a property management company.
+As a Philadelphia Property Management Company, we are at the frontline in respect to tenant rent payments.
+In fact its rare that a property owner ever knows or is affected by a late rent payment as it’s our problem to resolve and not theirs.
+That said, late rent payments are rare for us these days as our tenant selection abilities have evolved as we have evolved as a property management company.

 But it happens and we have some tips to share.